bronzehedwick/chrisdeluca/content/article/practical-internet-privacy.md

     <a href="https://www.eff.org">Electronic Frontier Foundation</a>,
     a reputable Internet advocacy group.</p>

-    <p>However, it is only available for Chrome and Firefox, on desktop and Android,
+    <p>However, it is only available for Chrome and Firefox, on desktop and Android.
-    however.
     If you use a different browser, see the below options.</p>

     <p>Note that when using Privacy Badger you should enable
     <a href="http://donottrack.us">enable "Do Not Track"</a> to make sure